MODULE: Awards & Rewards

-Achievements – Photos of your society stall at AMEX Freshers’ Fair/ Refreshers’ Fair and events you’ve hosted
+Achievements – Photos of your society stall at Freshers’ Fair/ Refreshers’ Fair and events you’ve hosted

-Example Promotion – Posters, advert on your BSU webpage, stalls at your events, advert on emails.
+Example Promotion – Posters, their advert on your BSU webpage and on your society email signature, promoting them at your events…

-Future Plans – Personalised clothing (society hoodies) they could add their logo to
+Future Plans – Personalised clothing (society hoodies) they could add their logo too?

 2.2 PREPARE YOUR PROPOSAL

-Make a list of types of things that you’d like in return from sponsorship or what you’d spend the money on (so they know it is being used constructively)
+Make a list of things your society would like in return or what you would spend the money on (so they know it is being used constructively)

 3. CONTACT POTENTIAL SPONSOR